siadat/interface-type-check/README.md

 This is an experiment.

+* For a simpler alternative, see [Go Groups](http://siadat.github.io/blog/post/go-group) and its optional companion [implement-group-type](http://github.com/siadat/implement-group-type).
 * This is a tool that performs a static type check on values of type interface{}.
 * Specify the types in a special comment, eg `// #type T1, T2`
 * Internally, the implementation is based on a new type in go2go's Sum type.